grafana/grafana/docs/sources/setup-grafana/installation/helm/index.md

 ### Enable persistent storage **(recommended)**

-By default, persistent storage is disabled, which means that Grafana uses ephemeral storage, and all data will be stored within the container's file system.
-This data will be lost if the container is stopped, restarted, or if the container crashes.
+By default, persistent storage is disabled, which means that Grafana uses ephemeral storage, and all data is stored in the container's file system.
+This data is lost if the container is stopped, restarted, or if the container crashes.

-It is highly recommended that you enable persistent storage in Grafana Helm charts if you want to ensure that your data persists and is not lost in case of container restarts or failures.
+It is recommended that you enable persistent storage in Grafana Helm charts if you want to ensure that your data persists and is not lost in case of container restarts or failures.

 Enabling persistent storage in Grafana Helm charts ensures a reliable solution for running Grafana in production environments.